Skip to main content

 “What are those?”
 She asked.

 “Navy ships for border security.”
-Pratap looked up in the direction.
+Pratap looked in that direction.
 “The lighthouse is giving them signals.”

 “Is that why we are not allowed on the beach at night?”
 She wondered.
 He nodded.
 “Perhaps.”

 “Now that you have paid your part, what next?”
 Pratap asked.
-Ajabdeh smiled amused.
-“How about you buy us dessert so that I meet you again tomorrow to offer you breakfast?”
+Ajabdeh smiled, amused.
+“How about you buy us dessert so that I can meet you again tomorrow to offer you breakfast?”
 Pratap smiled back at her.

 “Or how about we start meeting without excuses?”
 He smiled as Ajabdeh nodded.

-“I am going to Aleppey tomorrow at midday.”
+“I am going to Alleppey tomorrow at midday.”
 She said as she started to walk down the road.

 “Do you have reservations?”
 He asked.